Specialization Program

 • Pass the Specialization Exam.

-When you have completed both requirements, you will be eligible to obtain an RCIC-IRB class of licence.
-As of July 1, 2023, this licence class will authorize you to practise before the IRB.
+Licensees who complete both requirements are eligible to obtain an RCIC-IRB class of licence.
+As of July 1, 2023, this licence class authorizes RCICs to practise before the IRB.

-For more information on your eligibility to obtain the RCIC-IRB class of licence, read the Eligibility to Obtain The RCIC-IRB Class of Licence Policy.
+For more information, read the Eligibility to Obtain The RCIC-IRB Class of Licence Policy.

 Program Pathways